shaunpersad/api-foundation/readme.md

 ## IoC Bindings

  * **oauth2** - a *singleton* which is the underlying OAuth 2.0 server object made by bshaffer's Oauth2 Server Library: http://bshaffer.github.io/oauth2-server-php-docs/.
     This is used internally in the ApiFoundationServiceProvider, so you generally should not need to interact with this.

+ * **oauth2_grant_types** - a *singleton* which creates an associative array mapping of `grant_type` to classes that implement that grant_type.
+    You must override this binding with your own if you wish to use your own custom grant types.

+ * **oauth2_storage** - a *singleton* which creates an object to handle interaction with the database.
+    You must override this binding with your own if you wish to use your own custom storage.

  * **requires_oauth_token** - a *filter* which restricts routes to requiring a valid Access Token (as the "access_token" param).
     See the usage in the `sample-routes.php` file.